Data lakes vs. data warehouses

 Data warehouses differ in design philosophy from transactional or operational databases, which perform frequent queries and updates to individual records.
 An example is adding, removing and purchasing items from a cart on an ecommerce website.
 By contrast, data warehouses are designed to perform calculations across large groups of records at once.
 This basic difference in design means you must not use the two interchangeably, as they are optimized at a basic structural level for fundamentally opposite kinds of operations.

-Traditionally, data warehouses were hosted in on-premise data centers.
-Increasingly, data warehouses are now based in the cloud.
+In the past, data warehouses were hosted in on-premise data centers.
+Data warehouses are now increasingly based in the cloud.
 The most advanced cloud-based data warehouses are “serverless,” meaning that compute and storage resources can be independently scaled up and down as needed.
 Modern cloud data warehouses have become extremely accessible to organizations with modest resources.

 Modern cloud data warehouses easily integrate with business intelligence platforms through which analysts access business data to produce reports and dashboards.
 Also, data warehouses offer a fine degree of user permissions and access control, an essential feature of data governance.